amitu/amitu.github.com/taser/index.md

 she senses someone else is under threat.

-A stun gun may not provide much protection when attacked by a gang, but it provides plenty of protection against individual perpetrators.
+A stun gun may not provide much protection when attacked by a gang, but it provides plenty of protection against one or two perpetrators.

 It is not just about personal safety, it is a responsibility of women to do something to empower women.
 Even if one is not personally in threat, by spreading awareness about it, showing it to potential victims, educating them about it is also women's responsiblity.
+Safety is a neccessity for true freedom.

 Police, judiciary and society is not coming to protect you.
 Women must protect themselves and help empower each others.
 In order for achieving equality with